 If doing this activity in the winter months, flowers can be purchased at a local florist or grocery store.
 What better way to cheer up a dull winter's day than to observe brightly colored flowers.

 Each activity has a lesson plan to guide you and your child.
-Lesson plans are easy to modify based on the flowers you find and the age of your child.
+Activities are easy to modify based on the flowers you find and the age of your child.
+All are a great way to practice new skills with your young child.

-By sorting and classifying objects, preschoolers are building basic math and science skills.
+By sorting and classifying objects, kids are building basic math and science skills.
 Two of the foundational skills of math and science education are number sense and making observations.

 Using concrete objects such as flowers helps little learners fulfill their natural desire to explore the world around them.
-Early learners love applying new skills to items they see in everyday life.
+Young children love applying new skills to items they see in everyday life.

 - Math Centers